itera-io/terraform-provider-taikun/docs/resources/project.md

       size        = 30
       volume_type = "ssd-2000iops"

-      // device_name would have been required with AWS:
-      // for example:
-      // device_name = "/dev/sda3"

       // lun_id would have been required with Azure
       // for example:
       // lun_id = 3